pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

   to return for each open/pull operation. ``pull-max-cnt`` of 1000 objects is the default size which from experience is a logical choice.

-  There are issues with using the the ``either`` choice as follows"
+There are limitations with using the the ``either`` choice as follows"

 * The original operations did not support the filtering of responses  with a query language query (``--filter-query-language`` and ``--filter-query``) option which passes a filter query to the WBEM server so that it filters the responses before they are returned.
 This can greatly reduce the size of the responses if effectively used but is used only when the pull operations are available on the server.

 * The pull operations do not support some of the options that traditional operations do:

 * ``--include-qualifiers`` - Since even the traditional operations specification deprecated this option and the user cannot depend on it being honored, the most logical solution is to never use this option.

 * ``--local-only`` - Since even the traditional operations specification deprecated this options and the user cannot depend on it being honored by the WBEM server the most logical solution is to never use this option.

+The following example forces the use of the pull operations  and expects the WBEM server to return no more that 10 instances per request.
+It returns an exception if the pull operations are not supported in the WBEM server:

+    pywbemcli --server http/localhost use_pull=yes max_object_cnt=10

+Since the default for use_pull is ``either``, normally pywbem first tries the pull operation and then if that fails, the traditional operation.
+That is probably the most logical setting for ``use_pull`` unless you are specifically testing the use of pull operations.

 .. _`Output formats`: